tekknolagi/tekknolagi.github.com/_posts/2023-04-02-recursive-meta-interpretation.md

   * what is the performance of the slf-slf implementation?
   * if there is a difference, can it be removed by improving rpython or the client use of the jit bindings?
+  * what are the most useful bindings to surface?
+* further questions
+  * can we make a fast jit with only a couple of bindings?
+  * can we make a fast jit without any bindings---by discovering and transforming interpreters automatically?
+    * to find loops, cfbolz proposes value profiling to watch for slow/never-changing values